How to Lose Thigh Fat

 5. Try These Inner Thigh Toning Exercises

-Alright, so by now you’ve changed your diet, ramped up your workouts, and are ready to tone those slimmer thighs.
+Alright, so by now you’ve changed your diet, ramped up your workouts, and are ready to tone your slimmer thighs.
 Here’s a quick anatomy lesson to explain why certain exercises are more effective at toning your thigh muscles than others: Your thigh muscles run diagonally, not vertically like your quadriceps.
 When you want to work muscles that run diagonally, you have to perform exercises that incorporate different angles, moving in different directions.

 We’re going to show you exercises that target both the inner and outer thighs by using different ranges of motion.
 Aim to perform 8-10 reps of these exercises 3 times per week, in addition to your other workouts.
 You’ll be feeling the burn and loving your slimmed, toned thighs!